f5devcentral/f5-velos-training/docs/velos_security.rst

 Setting F5OS Primary Key
 ========================

-The VELOS system uses a primary key to perform encryption and decryption of highly sensitive passwords/passphrases in the configuration database.
-You should periodically reset this primary key for additional security.
-You should set this primary key prior to performing any configuration backup if you have not already done so.
-In the case of a configuration migration such as moving configuration to a replacement device due to RMA, it is important to set the primary key to a known value so that the same key can be used to decrypt the passwords/passphrases in the configuration restored on the replacement device.
+The F5 VELOS system uses a primary key to encrypt highly sensitive passwords/passphrases in the configuration database, such as:

+- Tenant unit keys used for TMOS Secure Vault
+- The F5OS API Service Gateway TLS key
+- Stored iHealth credentials
+- Stored AAA server credentials

+The primary key is randomly generated by F5OS during initial installation.
+You should set the primary key to a known value prior to performing a configuration backup.
+If you restore a configuration backup on a different VELOS device, e.g. during an RMA replacement, you must first set the primary key passphrase and salt on the destination device to the same value as the source device.
+If this is not done correctly, the F5OS configuration restoration may appear to succeed but produce failures later when the system attempts to decrypt and use the secured parameters.

+You should periodically change the primary key for additional security.
+If doing so, please note that a configuration backup is tied to the primary key at the time it was generated.
+If you change the primary key, you cannot restore older configuration backups without first setting the primary key to the previous value, if it is known.
 More details are provided in the solution article below.

 `K50135154: Backup and restore the F5OS-C configuration on a VELOS system <https://my.f5.com/manage/s/article/K50135154>`_